Published on 20 June 2025 in Client Alerts

 At a time of heightened geopolitical tensions, plans by Estonia, Finland, Latvia, Lithuania and Poland to withdraw from the Ottawa Convention reflect the complex balancing of security imperatives and humanitarian obligations.
 Notably, each of these five States shares a lengthy land boundary with the Russian Federation.

 The Ottawa Convention expressly enshrines the right of each State, “exercising its national sovereignty … to withdraw from this Convention” (Article 20(2)).
 Withdrawing States must give six months’ notice and provide a full explanation of the reasons for withdrawal.
-It is not yet clear when Estonia, Latvia and Lithuania will proceed formally to transmit a six-month notice of withdrawal.
+It is not yet clear when Estonia, Finland, Latvia and Lithuania will proceed formally to transmit a six-month notice of withdrawal.
 In line with the joint announcement of plans to withdraw by Estonia, Latvia, Lithuania and Poland, the new law approved by Latvia’s Parliament requires its foreign ministry to coordinate with the foreign ministries of Estonia and Lithuania over formal notices of withdrawal.

 To date, no State has ever withdrawn from the Ottawa Convention.
 Eritrea previously announced plans to withdraw from the treaty in protest in June 2023.
 At the time, Eritrea’s violations of the treaty were the subject of compliance procedures under Article 8(2) of the treaty, initiated by the United Nations Secretary-General for the first time at the request of other States Parties.
 Although Eritrea had formally written to the Secretary-General to communicate its notification of withdrawal, it ultimately rescinded its notification before any withdrawal took effect.